-PRH has started a customer management project.
-Account managers have been named for the biggest customers.
+PTM has a customer relations management program.
+Customers have been segmented and a different CRM approach has been agreed in order to meet the needs and expectations of the customer segment.
+Account managers have been named for the biggest applicants and patent agencies.
 The account managers are responsible for the relations between their accounts and PRH.
-At the moment, PRH is working with a plan, how to reach out for other customer segments, especially SME's and start-ups.
+PRH is currently working with a plan, how to reach out for other customer segments, especially SME's and start-ups.

-21.16 Communication with WIPO and designated and elected Offices:
+21.21 Communication with WIPO and designated and elected Offices: